Sage FX Review 2023

 When it comes to withdrawals, Sage FX offers immediate withdrawals with zero fees.
 Withdrawals can be processed via Bitcoin, Vload, or to a credit or debit card.
 Sage FX also plans to introduce the ability to deposit and withdraw via wire transfers.

-Sage FX offers a demo account for MetaTrader 4, meaning you can try out the broker, platform and your trading strategy for free, before signing up for a full live account.
+Sage FX offers a demo account, meaning you can try out the broker, platform and your trading strategy for free, before signing up for a full live account.
 The demo account also links to videos and original trading content and enables you to become part of a trading community, learning from others.
 You can register for a free demo account from the broker’s homepage.

 Sage FX is a legally registered broker but at present, is not regulated by any government agency.
 The company has suggested that they are looking into official regulation so we expect it will obtain a license in the near future.
 Once finalised, this should give traders further peace of mind.